What Is the Healthiest Dinner You Can Have?

 Benefits and Risks of Dinner

 Dinner is the last meal of the day.
 You should never go to bed with your stomach empty or too full, because it will be difficult to rest.
-Since you don’t consume much energy or burn many calories at night, it is important to have dinner earlier or a lighter one.
+Since you don’t consume much energy or burn many calories at night, it is important to have dinner early or serve a light meal.

-When you eat a big dinner, too late, or include unhealthy foods, you will note some of the following effects on your health:
+If you eat a big dinner too late or choose unhealthy foods, you will note some of the following effects on your health:

 - Insomnia, sleep loss, and fatigue in the morning

-- Puffy eyed or dull appearance to your face
+- Puffy eyes or dull appearance of your face

 - Fluid retention